 By Jenny Burke, June 27, 2019

-Developing critical thinking skills in kids with autism may feel like a challenge.
-And teaching critical thinking skills at home may sound impossible, when you’re already stressed and busy.
-But the benefits that a child with ASD gets from learning about thinking is invaluable.
+Teaching active or critical thinking skills at home may sound impossible, when you’re already stressed and busy.
+But the benefits that a child with ASD gets from learning about thinking and practicing thinking about thinking is invaluable.

 The infamous yellow plate.
 I recently busted my now 20-year-old son scraping pizza off this plate onto a plain brown one so he wouldn’t have to eat off of it!

-The child above is mine and all that is true.
+The child above is mine and all the above happened, over and over.
 Actually, now as a young man, Danny does not remember saying and doing these things.
 He scowls at me with total suspicion when I say something like, “No really, you did scream bloody murder when your fries were hot.”

 He’s skeptical because that behavior seems totally foreign to him.
 This is because he no longer acts that way.
 Well, the paying attention thing is still a big challenge.
 He also totally ticked off his sister the other day when he reacted in an un-gracious way about her birthday gift to him.
 But she let him have it and I think he won’t do that again.